 Popular Skills for Clinical Data Coordinator

 Clinical Data Coordinators generally report applying a varied skill set to their work.
-Most notably, facility with Clinical Data Management, Data Analysis, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 38 percent, 31 percent, and 19 percent, respectively.
+Most notably, facility with Clinical Data Management, Data Analysis, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 37 percent, 28 percent, and 12 percent, respectively.
 Those listing Data Entry and SAS as skills, on the other hand, should be prepared for drastically lower pay.
 It is often found that people who know Data Analysis are also skilled in Clinical Data Management.

 Pay by Experience Level for Clinical Data Coordinator